endremborza/football-data-research/reports/main_report_frame.md

 {result_of_sample_match}

-On example of the away teams passes originating in one zone, distributed across formation slots
+One example of the away teams passes originating in zone `1-0`, (right side of midfield) distributed across formation slots:

 {source_example}

+Though spots 1, 3, and 11
+(goalkeeper, left back and left forward in a 4-3-3 played by Man City here) don't really receive passes from this zone, the rest of the passes are fairly well spread out.

+So we could have an estimate of how strictly this pattern follows a simple version of the rigid algorithm by determining some sort of concentration metric of these numbers, e. g. the gini coefficient.
+These concrete numbers givee a gini coefficient of about 41%, which is fairly low.
-this gives a gini coefficient of X. calculating this gini coefficient for all source zones gives the following table
+Looking at calculated gini coefficients for all source zones of both teams gives the following table.
+Notice that the lowest gini score for Huddersfield is 46%, so based on this metric Huddersfield seems the more rigid team.

 {all_ginis}

-which gives a weighted average
+Taking the weighted averages of the gini coefficients, and extending the data with the pass success rates of the teams we can deduce a notable difference in style.

 {style_agged}

+Of course many different style features can be defined on this rich dataset, this example is serves a purpose in the next section.

-## Success Association
+## Style-Success Association

-Turns out the above defined rigidity of a teams performance can be associated with its success, based on the opposition.
+Turns out, the above defined rigidity of a teams performance can be associated with its success, based on the opposition.

+Take this heatmap of win rates by the intersection of a teams pass success rate and the opponents rigidity.

 ![style-heatmap](figures/heatmap.png)

+It would seem that when a team has low pass success rate, the opponents measure rigidity has no correlation with the win rate.
+However, when a team is accurate in it's passing, a strong association appears, with the more rigid the opponent, the more likely the well-passing team wins.

+The interesting challenge here of course, is identifying a casual relationship underlying this association.

-## Association to causation
+## Association to Causation

+### Observation

+The observation in the previous section can be stated as follows:

+> If team A's performance is characterised by high passing accuracy in a match,
+> the more "rigid" the opponents performance is, the more likely it is
+> that team A ends up winning the game

+with the [rigid](#rigidity) definition given above

+### Possible paths

 ## Entity Coreference